hengineer/CaptainsMess/README.md

 - `IsConnected()` returns true if connected to other devices
 - `IsHost()` returns true if this device is the host/server
 - `StartLocalGameForDebugging()` is the same as StartHosting but temporarily sets minPlayers to 1 so that you can start a single-player game
+- `FinishGame()` call this when your game is over if you want to return to the lobby with the same players
+- `ForceServer(bool forceServer)` give the device a high 'serverScore' so that it will be preferred when choosing a server

 #### CaptainsMessPlayer API
 - `SendReadyToBeginMessage()` Tell the server that this player is ready